mikebryantky/License-Lookup/README.md

 License-Lookup
 ==============

 Amateur Radio call sign lookup tool.
+This code is used on the website KC4APP.net.
 Pulls data from FCC and QRZ.com web services; also gets mapping information from Google Mapping API.
 Displays call sign data and Google map of the operator's location.
 Stores lookups in a MySQL database.

 To run, edit the hibernate.cfg.xml file, adding appropriate database information (DB url, user, pass), and